Old Dutch Church of Sleepy Hollow: History

 Frederick Philipse I, Lord of Philipse Manor, owned the vast stretch of land spanning from Spuyten Duyvil in the Bronx to the Croton River.
 After swearing allegiance and later being granted his Manorship from the English, he chose to establish his country seat at what was then known as North Tarrytown, where the Pocantico River flowed into the Hudson River.
-A small community had already been established there when he arrived in 1683, with 50 burials in the small cemetery.
-He built the first church for them at the southern end of the cemetery.
+A small Dutch community had already been established there when he arrived in 1683, with 50 burials in the small cemetery, which may have been on or near an old Wecquaesgeek burying ground.
+Philipse built the first church for the settlers at the southern end of the cemetery.

 Philipse's wife, Margaret Hardenbroek DeVries Philipse died in 1691, and he soon remarried.
 His second wife, Catharine Van Cortlandt Derval, urged him to build a more permanent stone church for his tenants, and later in the decade he obliged her, being its architect, financier, and aid in its construction (said to have built the pulpit with his own hands).
 A marble tablet in front of the church gives its completion date as 1699.
 The tablet was placed in the 19th century, however, and it is seen as more likely that the church was finished by 1697.
 The congregation was organized that year, the same year the first pastor began serving.

 The early history of the church and its members was recorded by Dirck Storm, in his book Het Notite Boeck der Christelyckes Kercke op de Manner of Philips Burgh.
 It continued to serve as the church of Philipse Manor through the Revolution, when the family's lands were confiscated by the state for siding with the Crown.
 At that time the special pews for the Lord of the Manor were removed and the plain oak benches for the tenants were replaced with pine pews.